-Dominant cultural values influence self-esteem in young peopleFebruary 24th, 2014 in Psychology & Psychiatry /
+Dominant cultural values influence self-esteem in young peopleFebruary 24, 2014 in Medicine & Health / Psychology & Psychiatry

 Regardless of our personal values, we base most of our self-esteem on the fulfilment of the dominant values of our culture, reveals a global survey supervised by Maja Becker, a social psychologist at the CLLE (Laboratoire Cognition, Langue, Langages, Ergonomie, CNRS / Université de Toulouse II-Le Mirail).
 The results of the study, involving more than 5,000 teenagers and young adults in 19 countries, were recently published online in Personality and Social Psychology Bulletin.